-Roads and associated infrastructure have been identified as one of the greatest threats to biodiversity and their impacts are even greater in the face of climate change.

-Roads bring noise pollution, greater erosion, and degrade water and air quality.
-They damage soils, vegetation, riparian zones, and wetlands; disturb wildlife and increase mortality; and reduce and fragment habitat.
+Roads and associated infrastructure have been identified as one of the greatest threats to biodiversity-and their impacts are even greater in the face of climate change.
+Roads bring noise pollution, cause soil erosion, destroy riparian and wetland areas, disturb wildlife and fragment wildlife habitats, and degrade water and air quality.

-- Broads opposes exemptions from the federal Roadless Area Conservation Rule (RACR), and believes the few remaining roadless areas should persist without roads to protect habitat connectivity and carbon sequestration. - Public land managers should strictly enforce compliance with the RACR, Wilderness Act, and all laws, regulations, and policies for roads and routes on public lands. - In land use planning processes, the USFS and the BLM should close roads when they threaten clean water, habitat, and the recovery of endangered or at-risk species. - Land management plans for USFS and BLM lands must not include new roads without specific NEPA (National Environmental Policy Act) analysis, including consideration of long-term cumulative effects on wildlife, watersheds, and climate. - All motorized and mechanized (e.g. bicycles) vehicles on public lands must be limited to designated motorized and mechanized routes to avoid damage to fragile ecosystems and to cultural/historical sites. - Any routes on public lands that are not specifically designated as open should be managed as closed, with appropriate compliance and law enforcement. - E-bike use should be confined to designated open motorized routes.
+- Broads opposes exemptions from the federal Roadless Area Conservation Rule (RACR), and believes the few remaining roadless areas should persist without roads to protect habitat connectivity and carbon sequestration. - Public land managers should strictly enforce compliance with the RACR, Wilderness Act, and all laws, regulations, and policies for roads and routes on public lands. - In land use planning processes, the USFS and the BLM should close roads when they threaten clean water, habitat, and the recovery of endangered or at-risk species. - Land management plans for USFS and BLM lands must not include new roads without specific NEPA (National Environmental Policy Act) analysis, including consideration of long-term cumulative effects on wildlife, watersheds, and climate. - All motorized and mechanized (e.g. bicycles) vehicles on public lands must be limited to designated motorized and mechanized routes to avoid damage to fragile ecosystems and to cultural/ historical sites. - Any routes on public lands that are not specifically designated as open should be managed as closed, with appropriate compliance and law enforcement.